sakshisharma84/launchpad/docs/getting-started.md

 ```
 For more complex setups, there's a huge amount of [configuration options](configuration-file.md) available.

+If you are familiar with [Terraform](https://www.terraform.io/), you can automate the infrastructure creation using our [Terraform examples](../examples/terraform/README.md) as a baseline.

 ## Bootstrap your cluster

 Once the cluster configuration file is ready, we can fire up the cluster.
 In the same directory where you created the `cluster.yaml` file, run: